RachKes/Trial/README.md

 # Trial
-Repository created upon exploring GitHub with The Turing Way
+Repository created exploring GitHub with The Turing Way